clao0/knowledge_visual_novel/statement-of-originality.md

 sim involving pigeons but turned out to be a murder mystery involving biological warfare and government conspiracies.

+I was also inspired by common sci-fi/apocalyptic tropes such as those found in popular culture (e.g. the Walking Dead etc) and classic sci-fi novels such as 1984.

 The quote from President Dick Tater was adapted from a similar quote by North Korean dictator, Kim Jong Un. https://www.brainyquote.com/quotes/quotes/k/kimjongun819361.html